 We have also stayed in Superbude St Pauli and Superbude St. George in 2017.
 They are all amazing in terms of location, breakfast, and comfort.
 More than anything, it is the design element that sets Superbude apart from all other hotels.

 If you are looking to explore Hamburg with your family then I suggest you book a room at Superbude Altona.
 If your motive is to party and explore Hamburg’s nightlife, then you should consider Superbude St. Pauli.
 If you don’t mind being in a busy area and would like to be close to the central train station and the Hafencity, then consider Superbude St. Pauli.

 Yes, I love the Superbude chain so much that I even have a post about them based on my trip in 2017.
 Maybe it is time to update that post with new information about Superbude in Altona.

 Final Thoughts about Hamburg Instagram Spots

 I hope you find my list of Instagram spots in Hamburg useful.
 I wanted to compile this list for people like me who are always looking for the best photo spots in a destination but maybe don’t have time to do their research.

 You must have noticed that I love photographing the same spots, so I clicked some in 2017 and others in 2022 at the same place.
 If you come across some more interesting Insta spots in Hamburg then please leave a comment and let me know since I’d love to add more to my list for my next trip.

 Disclosure: I collaborated with Superbude Hamburg in 2017 and 2022.
-However, all opinions expressed in this articles are my own.
+However, all opinions expressed in this article are my own.

 PS: Drifter Planet contains affiliate links.
 If you make a purchase through these links, we will earn a little commission at no extra cost to you.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.